HealthSamurai/documentation/getting-started/run-aidbox-in-kubernetes/self-signed-ssl-certificates.md

 ---
-description: Time page explaining how to make Aidbox respect self-signed SSL certificates
+description: This page explains how to make Aidbox respect self-signed SSL certificates
 ---

 # Self-signed SSL certificates